 Intuit, a leading provider of business and financial management solutions, has a long history of employee giving to benefit children in foster care.
 This year, San Diego-based Jack in the Box joined in granting holiday wishes with presents for older youth who are moving into their own apartments.

 Walden is grateful for all of our corporate partners for their generous in-kind and financial gifts throughout the year.
 If you would like to join our corporate partners in brightening the holidays for a child in foster care, you can make a donation online.
-Make your gift by December 31 for tax-deductible credit in 2016.

 Each year, the business community hosts backpack drives to provide school-age foster children and youth with necessary school supplies.